Background pattern

 Side effects that may appear in blood or urine tests

-• protein (albumin) in urine
+• proteins (albumin) in urine

-• increase in liver enzymes (ALT, AST) in blood
+• increased liver enzymes (ALT, AST) in blood

-Rare(may affect up to 1 in 100 people)
+Uncommon(may affect up to 1 in 100 people)

 • allergic reactions (hypersensitivity)

-• reduction of platelets in the blood
+• reduction in blood platelets

-Unknown frequency(cannot be estimated from the available data)
+Frequency not known(cannot be estimated from the available data)

-• herpes zoster (shingles) with symptoms such as blisters, burning, itching, or pain on the skin, usually on one side of the upper body or face, and other symptoms, such as fever and weakness in the early stages of the infection, followed by numbness, itching, or red spots with intense pain
+• herpes zoster (shingles) with symptoms such as blisters, burning, itching, or pain on the skin, usually on one side of the upper body or face, and other symptoms, such as fever and weakness in the early stages of infection, followed by numbness, itching, or red spots with severe pain

 • nasal discharge (rhinorrhea)